Rehabilitation Project Force: Controversy

-Critics of Scientology, including former Scientologists, have compared the RPF with the gulag system of the Soviet Union.
+Scholars, journalists, and former scientologists have called the RPF an "unusually brutal prison" and an "Orwellian prison", and have compared it to the gulag system of the Soviet Union and the Chinese re-education camps.
 Leaving the Sea Org, even from the RPF, results in what Scientology calls "freeloader debt" or a "freeloader's bill": retroactive billing for any auditing received or any Scientology training received while in the Sea Org, which can run into tens of thousands of dollars.
 While this "freeloader debt" is not legally binding, many former Scientologists have reported that they felt trapped by the "freeloader debt" policy.

-In his book The Complex: An Insider Exposes the Covert World of the Church of Scientology, ex-Scientologist John Duignan describes RPF members living in a rat-infested basement, engaging in degrading jobs for years at a stretch, while denied visits with spouses or children.
+In his book The Complex: An Insider Exposes the Covert World of the Church of Scientology, ex-Scientologist John Duignan describes RPF members living in a rat-infested basement, engaging in degrading jobs for years at a stretch, while denied visits with their spouses or children.

 Douglas E. Cowan and David G. Bromley state that various scholars and observers have come to radically different conclusions about the RPF and whether it is "voluntary or coercive, therapeutic or punitive".

 Castile Canyon School

 One location, known as the Castile Canyon School or "Happy Valley", has been identified as a former RPF facility.
 It was located east of San Jacinto, California and southeast of Gold Base, near the reservation of the Soboba Band of Luiseño Indians.
-This site was sold by the Church in 2002 to the Soboba Band, who turned it into a resort.
+This site was sold by the Church in 2002 to the Soboba Band, who turned it into a casino resort.